buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyProgrammableBlock.IsRunning.md

 public bool IsRunning { get; }
 ```

-This programmable block is currently running its program.
+Get whether this programmable block is currently running its program.

 ### Returns